arm358/BoatBuddy/README.md

     python3 manage.py runserver boatbuddy.live:80 &
     python3 data.py &
     ```
-4. Get the maptiles for hosting the map offline: <a href="https://drive.google.com/file/d/1SMx4_JsFPr93qcJR4syc7A9RtJXIVq5T/view?usp=sharing">Download the zip file containing all of the maptiles</a> (too large to host on Github for free).
+4. Get the maptiles for hosting the map offline: <a href="https://drive.google.com/file/d/1SMx4_JsFPr93qcJR4syc7A9RtJXIVq5T/view?usp=sharing">Download the zip file containing all of the maptiles</a> (also too large to host on Github).
 This is required to host the map offline.
 Unzip the `ne.zip` file into `boatbuddy/core/static/core` (440k+ individual .pbf files!).
 The full path on the Raspberry Pi should look like `/home/pi/boatbuddy/core/static/core/ne/...`
 5. Install Python dependencies: Install the requirements from the `requirements.txt` file to the global Python libraries:
     `sudo pip3 install -r requirements.txt`
    - You must run using sudo because the startup script `/etc/rc.local` runs as root on startup.